Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Related Work

-Previous work has approached the claim detection task as a classification task, making a binary decision for each input sentence to determine if it represents a claim or not~\cite{hassan2017toward}.
-Alternatively, researchers consider it a ranking task, where the sentences are ordered based on their check-worthiness~\cite{jaradat-etal-2018-claimrank}.
+Claim detection has been approached as a binary classification task, determining if a sentence represents a claim~\cite{hassan2017toward}, or as a ranking task, ordering sentences based on their check-worthiness~\cite{jaradat-etal-2018-claimrank}.

-Fact verification task requires models to assessing the veracity of a given claim by checking evidence information.
-Fever dataset~\cite{thorne2018fever} is one of the most popular datasets in this area, and fueled the development of fact verification models~\cite{soleimani2020bert, jiang2021exploring, krishna2022proofver}.
-The dataset was constructed for the multi-hop verification problem.
-The fact verification in Fever dataset is a three-phase process consisting of document retrieval, sentence selection, and verdict prediction.
+Fact verification requires models to assess the veracity of a given claim by examining evidence information.
+FEVER dataset~\cite{thorne2018fever} is one of the most popular datasets in this area, and fueled the development of fact verification models~\cite{soleimani2020bert, jiang2021exploring, krishna2022proofver}.
+The fact verification in FEVER dataset consists of document retrieval, sentence selection, and verdict prediction.

-There are other datasets focusing on Wikipedia claim verification.
-Vitamin C dataset~\cite{schuster2021get} was proposed for a contrastive fact verification paradigm which requires model to be sensitive to changes in evidence and claims. \citet{petroni2022improving} collected WAFER dataset of Wikipedia inline citations.
-The verification of WAFER instance involves selecting evidence sentences from cited articles and checking whether a citation fails verification.
-Recent work proposed WiCE dataset, which provides fine-grained annotation of supporting evidence and non-supported tokens in claims.
+The Vitamin C dataset~\cite{schuster2021get} is proposed for a contrastive fact verification paradigm which requires models to be sensitive to changes in evidence and claims.
+The WAFER dataset~\cite{petroni2022improving} contains instances from Wikipedia inline citations.
+The WiCE dataset~\cite{kamoi2023wice} provided fine-grained annotation of supporting evidence and non-supported tokens in claims.